stalkrbeardedler18/code-simplicity-toolkit/CONTRIBUTING.md

 ## Guidelines
 - Follow the existing code style.
-- Write clear commit messages.
+- Write clear and concise commit messages.
 - Include tests for new features or bug fixes when possible.
 Testing is crucial for our project's reliability and stability.

 ## Branch Naming Convention